ivotron/popper2-paper/paper/paper.md

 In this section, we present four case studies demonstrating how the Popper workflow engine allows reproducing and scaling workflows in different computing environments.
 These case studies aim to emphasize on how Popper can help in mitigating the reproducibility issues and make life easier for researchers and developers.
-For these case studies, we built an image classification workflow that runs the training using Keras [@gulli2017deep] over the MNIST [@mnistdataset] dataset having 3 steps; download; verify; and train.
+For these case studies, we built an image classification workflow that runs the training using Keras [@gulli2017deep] over the MNIST [@deng2012mnist] dataset having 3 steps; download; verify; and train.
 The workflow used for the case studies is depicted in @Lst:casestudy.
 The code that the workflow references can be found here [^code].

 The `download` step downloads the MNIST dataset in the workspace.
 The `verify` step verifies the downloaded archives against precomputed checksums.
 The `train` step then starts training the model on this downloaded dataset and records the duration of the training.
-The download and train steps use a Keras docker image and the verify step uses a light-weight alpine image.
+The download and train steps use a Keras docker image and the verify step uses a lightweight alpine image.
 Although a single Docker image can be used in all the steps of a workflow, we recommend using images specific to the purpose of a step otherwise it could make dependency management complex, hence defeating the purpose of containers.

 ```{#lst:casestudy .yaml caption="Workflow used in the case studies."}